Using the Quandl Website

-Each and every dataset indexed by Quandl has its own page.
+Each and every dataset on Quandl has its own page.
 "Dataset Pages" have unique URLs in this format:

 So if you know a dataset’s Quandl code, you can quickly jump to its dataset page on quandl.com.

-The next few sub-sections describe how to navigate and use various features on the dataset page.
+The next few sub-sections describe how to use various features on the dataset page.